MicrosoftDocs/architecture-center/docs/cloud-adoption/business-strategy/financial-models.md

 ### Capital expense reductions or avoidance

 Capital expenses are slightly different than operating expenses.
 Generally, this category is driven by refresh cycles or datacenter expansion.
-An example of a datacenter expansion would be a new high-performance cluster to host a Big Data solution or data warehouse, and would generally fit into a CapEx category.
+An example of a datacenter expansion would be a new high-performance cluster to host a Big Data solution or data warehouse, and would generally fit into a captial expense category.
 More common are the basic refresh cycles.
 Some companies have rigid hardware refresh cycles, meaning assets are retired and replaced on a regular cycle (usually every three, five, or eight years).
 These cycles often coincide with asset lease cycles or forecasted lifespan of equipment.
-When a refresh cycle hits, IT draws CapEx to acquire new equipment.
+When a refresh cycle hits, IT draws capital expense to acquire new equipment.

 If a refresh cycle is approved and budgeted, the cloud transformation could help eliminate that cost.
-If a refresh cycle is planned but not yet approved, the cloud transformation could create a CapEx cost avoidance.
+If a refresh cycle is planned but not yet approved, the cloud transformation could create a capital expense avoidance.
 Both scenarios would be added to the cost delta.

 ## Next steps